 (b) meets the editorial criteria of Bentham Science Publishers in terms of originality and quality.

-Manuscripts that appear to be suitable are then subjected to single peer-review by, usually two, neutral eminent experts.
+Manuscripts that appear to be suitable are then subjected to single-blind peer-review by, usually two, neutral eminent experts.
 The services of eminent international experts are sought through invitations to conduct the peer-review of a submitted manuscript, keeping in view the scope of the manuscript and the expertise of the reviewers.
 The identity of the reviewers is not disclosed to the authors.
 The anonymity of reviewers ensures objective and unbiased assessment of the manuscript by the reviewers.

 Before sending the manuscripts to reviewers, Bentham Science seeks consent from potential reviewers about their availability and willingness to review.
 Correspondence between the editorial office of the journal and the reviewers is kept confidential.
 The reviewers are expected to provide their reports in a timely fashion since a prompt review leads to timely publication of a manuscript which is beneficial not only to the authors but to the scientific community as well.